 Innate Immune Response

-We are interested in the molecular mechanism of innate immune response of human cells.
-Using various innovative experimental methods, we are trying to understand how cells detect viral RNA in a very specific manner and further relay the signal to a great amplification.
-We are particularly interested in the two top upstream signaling processes carried out by RIG-I and MAVS proteins.
-This work is in progress in collaboration with Smita Patel laboratory at Rutgers.
+We are interested in the molecular mechanisms of the innate immune response in human cells.
+Using innovative experimental methods, we are trying to understand how cells detect viral RNA with high specificity and amplify the signal.
+We are particularly interested in the two top upstream signaling pathways mediated by RIG-I and MAVS.
+This work is in progress in collaboration with the Smita Patel laboratory at Rutgers.

 Plant Cell Wall Synthesis

-Cellular production of complex polysaccharides from simple carbohydrate-based precursor molecules serves critical roles in a variety of metabolic processes essential to the survival of every living organism.
-In the context of photosynthetic organisms like plants and algae, cell wall polysaccharides synthesis is particularly of interest for emerging biomass and bioenergy related applications.
-In this DOE-funded project, we aim to develop an innovative multimodal single-molecule manipulation/imaging optical instrument through integration of holographic optical tweezers, super-resolution fluorescence microscopy, single-particle tracking, and surface-enhanced Raman spectroscopy (SERS) to investigate in vivo cell wall regeneration of protoplasts from Arabidopsis and Poplar, along with collaborators at Rutges (Shishir Chundawat, Eric Lam, and Laura Fabris), Vanderbilt University and Oak Ridge National Laboratory.
+Cellular production of complex polysaccharides from simple carbohydrate precursors plays critical roles in a variety of metabolic processes essential to the survival of every living organism.
+In the context of photosynthetic organisms like plants and algae, cell wall polysaccharides synthesis is particularly of interest for emerging biomass and bioenergy-related applications.
+In this DOE-funded project, we aim to develop an innovative multimodal single-molecule manipulation/imaging optical instrument through integration of holographic optical tweezers, super-resolution fluorescence microscopy, single-particle tracking, and surface-enhanced Raman spectroscopy (SERS) to investigate in vivo cell wall regeneration of protoplasts from Arabidopsis and Poplar, along with collaborators at Rutgers (Shishir Chundawat, Eric Lam, and Laura Fabris), Vanderbilt University, and Oak Ridge National Laboratory.